briandrawert/urdme-server/README.md

 urdme-server
 ============

-URDME-Server: remove execution of stochastic reaction-diffusion simulations
+URDME-Server: remote execution of stochastic reaction-diffusion simulations with URDME.